Looking for the best muscle building foods

 Macros for Building Muscle

 You macro balance plays a major role in gaining the right type of weight.
 Getting enough protein is essential for building lean mass - since amino acids are the building blocks of your muscle.
 The other macros cannot replace protein when it comes to synthesizing muscle, so getting enough protein is mandatory.

 Fat and carbs will help fill in the gap of remaining calories to ensure you are also getting adequate calorie intake.
 The right amounts of carbohydrates and fat tailored to your fitness level and individual needs can help ensure you are supporting your training and recovering properly.
 The right amounts of fat and carbs might also help reduce the amount of body fat you gain during the process.

-Your perfect macros for muscle growth are dependent on your starting body composition, fitness level, genetics, hormones, and training, so this can look different for everyone.
-In general, the following approach tends to work well for promoting healthy weight gain:
+Your perfect macros for bulking are dependent on your starting body composition, fitness level, genetics, hormones, and training, so this can look different for everyone.

 20 High Protein Foods